 Culture - gastric tissue; Biopsy - gastric tissue

-The gastric tissue biopsy sample is removed during an upper endoscopy.
-For information on how this procedure is performed, see upper endoscopy (or EGD)
+The tissue sample is removed during a procedure called upper endoscopy (or EGD)

 The health care provider sends the tissue sample to a laboratory where it is examined for signs of cancer, certain infections, or other problems.